koushiro/koushiro.github.io/source/_posts/Deploy-hexo-blog-on-github-page.md

 tags: [tech, hexo]
 ---

-This is a simple tutorial to deploy your hexo blog on Github Page.
+<center>This is a simple tutorial to deploy your hexo blog on Github Page. </center>

 <!-- more -->